Abbreviations : IDS : Île des Sœurs (Nun's Island) TF : Terre Ferme

-This year the recreational league for children U4 to U10 will have a new formula in the form of workshops and mini games.
+The recreational league for children U4 to U10 have a new formula in the form of workshops and mini games.
 They will be grouped by category / age.
 For the U09-U10 of the recreational league, the teams will be formed by distributing the players of equal force in the different teams.
 If blatant imbalances are noted in the first few weeks, adjustments will be made as far as possible.

 We do everything possible to keep the teams as formed at the beginning but if, nonetheless, some imbalances appear, we will have no other choice but to make the necessary changes.

-19- My child plays in the juvenile league (U11) but he/she would like to play with a friend in U10.
+15- My child plays in the juvenile locale league (U11) but he/she would like to play with a friend in U10.
 Is it possible?

 Unfortunately we cannot downgrade a child between levels.
 This criteria is one established by the Québec Soccer Federation (Fédération de soccer du Québec).